syl20bnr/spacemacs-elpa-mirror/melpa/yankpad-readme.txt

    `yankpad-respect-current-org-level' to nil in order to change that.

 * Category 2

+  Descriptive lists at the top-level of a category will be treated as snippets.
+You can set them to be treated as `abbrev-mode' abbrevs instead, by setting `yankpad-descriptive-list-treatment' to abbrev.

+  - name :: Erik Sjöstrand
+  - key :: Typing "key" followed by `yankpad-expand' will insert this snippet.

 ** Snippet 1

    This is yet another snippet, in a different category.